Cranberry Jalapeño Salsa Recipe

 - Canned Tomato Salsa — easy homemade salsa you can keep on the shelf

-When you try this recipe I’d love to hear your feedback in the comments — especially if you attempted one of the spicy variations!
+I’d love to see your feedback in the comments, especially if you tried the spicy versions!

 Cranberry Jalapeno Salsa